valtimo-platform/valtimo-documentation/release-notes/major10/10.0.0/migration.md

     })
     ...
     ```
-    Next, if your implementation uses custom translation resources, these need to be adjusted in the environment file
+    If your implementation uses custom translation resources, these need to be adjusted in the environment file
     of your implementation.
 The environment property `translationResources` no longer accepts an array of
     `ITranslationResource`, but an array of strings.
 The properties `prefix` and `suffix` are now redundant.
 For
     example, if the previous value in your environment file was `[{prefix: 'src/assets/translation', suffix: 'json'}]`,